-How Did JLo & ARod First Meet?
+How Did J.Lo & A-Rod First Meet?
 Here’s The Touching Story Behind Their Romance

 Two years of laughter Two years of fun Two years of adventures Of excitement of growing and learning Of true friendship And so much love!!
 You make my world a more beautiful safe and stable place… in the midst of our ever-changing, ever-moving life… you make me feel like a teenager starting out all over again… Every time I think I have you pegged, you surprise me in the most wonderful ways reminding me how blessed I am to have found you now in this moment at this time… our time… Te Amo Macho… #atapontheshoulder #2years

-ARod returned the very romantic favor with a heartwarming message shared to Instagram.
+A-Rod returned the very romantic favor with a heartwarming message shared to Instagram.

 “We are meant to be, and how much you mean to me cannot be put into words,” he wrote in his post.